 - Disagreement with the academic judgement of the audition/interview/selection panel in reaching its decision based on aspects of your profile and/or performance at audition/interview does not constitute grounds for a complaint;

 - If you were suffering from a certified illness or other documented extenuating circumstance which may have affected your performance this will not constitute grounds for a complaint if you failed to inform the relevant Production Arts & Drama Administration or Music Administrative Office or the Selection Panel beforehand or on the day.

 Complaints will only be considered in relation to non-adherence to policy and procedure or poor customer service.
 However, you should feel free to raise a complaint without fear of disadvantage.

 You may complain at any time within three months of the incident/situation leading to the complaint but the longer you leave your complaint the more difficult it will be to investigate and, if found to be significant, the harder to find a solution within the current application cycle.

-Your complaint should be in writing and addressed to the Assistant Registrar (Admissions & Enrolment) and should include full details of your application including your reference number.
+Your complaint should be in writing and addressed to the Student Experience Team and should include full details of your application including your reference number.
 You will need to state clearly why you are complaining and the circumstances of your complaint and, where appropriate, submit supporting evidence.
 All supporting evidence should be provided at the outset, a complaint will not be reopened at a later date.

 The investigator will consider: